How to Use an Interview Copilot on Zoom, Google Meet & Microsoft Teams (2026)

 Cause: Picking “Share entire desktop” instead of “Share window.”

-Prevention: Practice the screen-share flow before the interview.
+Prevention: Practice the presentation flow before the interview.
 Always pick a specific window.

 Failure 5: Reading the suggestion verbatim